rx-modules/PlayerDB/README.md

     # I like to store the scores in a specific `scores` object so they are easy to identify
     function rx.playerdb:api/get_self
-    execute store result storage rx:io playerdb.player.data.author.cool_pack.scores.eggs int 1 run scoreboard players get @s eggs
+    execute store result storage rx.playerdb:io player.data.author.cool_pack.scores.eggs int 1 run scoreboard players get @s eggs

 Once we implement this system, we have to implement a system to retrieve these scores when a name is changed.
 The function tag, `#rx.playerdb:api/on_name_change`, allows a function to be ran when a player changes their name.
-This allows you to access the old name, `rx:io playerdb.old_name` and the data **if it has been created**.
+This allows you to access the old name, `rx.playerdb:io old_name` and the data **if it has been created**.

-    execute if score @s rx.playerdb.has_entry matches 1 store result score @s eggs run data get storage rx:io playerdb.player.data.author.cool_pack.eggs tellraw @a ["Yo, ", {"selector": "@s"}, " changed their name from ", {"storage": "rx:io", "nbt": "playerdb.old_name"}]
+    execute if score @s rx.playerdb.has_entry matches 1 store result score @s eggs run data get storage rx.playerdb:io player.data.author.cool_pack.eggs tellraw @a ["Yo, ", {"selector": "@s"}, " changed their name from ", {"storage": "rx:io", "nbt": "playerdb.old_name"}]

 Make sure you prepend `execute if score @s rx.playerdb.has_entry matches 1` to any `data get` you perform otherwise, you might just be getting null data (*which automatically gives 0 in Minecraft*).